ashuche-niya/TourSathiBackend/README.md

 ## Tech Stack
 # Backend
 Node.js and Express.js
-Firebase for storing the live location of the user
+And Firebase for storing the live location of the user

 # DataBase
 postgresql